 Senior Research Fellow

-His research is highly regarded and continuously promoted by international organizations such as the World Meteorological Organization (WMO), International Telecommunications Union (ITU), Organization for the Advancement of Standardized Information Systems (OASIS) and the United Nations System for Influenza Coordination (UNSIC).
-Additionally, disaster management researchers and practitioners from the North Americas and the Asia Pacific consult to benefit from his first hand knowledge in the subject.
+His work is regarded and promoted by international organizations such as the World Meteorological Organization (WMO), International Telecommunications Union (ITU), Organization for the Advancement of Standardized Information Systems (OASIS) and the United Nations System for Influenza Coordination (UNSIC).
+Additionally, disaster management researchers and practitioners from the North Americas and the Asia Pacific consult to benefit from his grassroots and national first hand experience.

-Operations Research and Systems Theory oriented interests, with a social science touch, are geared towards developing and evaluating early warning systems and information exchange platforms for emergency communication.
+developing and evaluating resilience in ICTs, early warning systems and information exchange platforms for emergency communication.
 These systems evolve from the use of mobile cellular technologies, Internet technologies, High Frequency (HF) radio spectrum data platforms, Frequency Modulation (FM) Radio Data System (RDS), Very Small Aperture Terminal (VSAT), and Satellite radio technologies.
-Further, experimentations hinge on the adaptation of semantic interoperability, especially, content standards and ontologies such as the OASIS managed Emergency Data Exchange Language (EDXL).
-Several studies used the EDXL’s Common Alerting Protocol (CAP) standard for all-hazards all-media warning, alerting and situational-awareness.
+Further, experimentation hinge on the adaptation of semantic interoperability, especially, content standards and ontologies such as the OASIS managed Emergency Data Exchange Language (EDXL).
+Several studies used the EDXL’s Common Alerting Protocol (CAP) and Situational Reporting (SITREP) standard for all-hazards all-media warning, alerting, incident reporting and multi-agency situational-awareness.

 He was a founding member and is a board member of the 2004 Indian Ocean post-tsunami-work volunteer group: Community Focused Disaster Response, an ongoing project focused on giving a helping hand to large scale disaster victims.
 The first initiatives began with recovery efforts in the East-coast village of Komari, Sri Lanka, giving them a better life.
 Other initiatives include aiding 2010 Haiti earthquake victims and assisting war veterans in USA to overcome their trauma.